Legoless/LegoCV/README.md

 ## Mission

-Swift is one of the fastest evolving languages, but there is currently no way to use C++ framework directly, as it could be with Objective-C/C++.
+Swift is one of the fastest evolving languages, but there is currently no way to use C++ frameworks directly, as it was possible be with Objective-C/C++.

 This project's purpose is to create a simple, easy to use native Swift framework for OpenCV.
 The project adds Swift and Objective-C convenience methods, but translates to OpenCV API entirely.